saloon-protocol/smartcontracts/README.md

 - EVENTS (and small todos)

 Next version:

+- Embbeded yield strategy
-If pool has had 0%APY for over 1 year we can claim all left over stakersDeposit and unclaimed premium.
+- If pool has had 0%APY for over 1 year we can claim all left over stakersDeposit and unclaimed premium.

 ---